 CAQH CORE Operating Rules are helping streamline administrative transactions for health plans, healthcare providers and vendors.

-More than 140 participating organizations representing healthcare providers, health plans, government agencies and the organizations setting the standards for healthcare and data exchange are part of the CAQH CORE multi-stakeholder collaboration.
-The health plans participating in CAQH CORE alone cover more than 75% of all Americans with commercial insurance, as well as those covered by Medicare and Medicaid.
+More than 110 participating organizations representing healthcare providers, health plans, government agencies and the organizations setting the standards for healthcare and data exchange are part of the CAQH CORE multi-stakeholder collaboration.
+The health plans participating in CAQH CORE alone cover more than 75 percent of all Americans with commercial insurance, as well as those covered by Medicare and Medicaid.

 The greatest value and